 11. Whole grains

-So get out of your comfort zone and try farro, bulgur, spelt, kamut, amaranth, millet, sorghum, or freekeh, a whole-grain nirvana.
+So get out of your comfort zone and try farro, bulgur, kamut, amaranth, millet, sorghum, or freekeh, a whole-grain nirvana.

-22 Worst Foods to Eat When Intermittent Fasting (Don’t eat or LIMIT)
+22 Worst Foods to Eat When Intermittent Fasting (Don’t Eat or LIMIT)

 I’ve created a list of the foods I’ve found to be most beneficial and the ones that are least beneficial for intermittent fasting.
-I’ve added a short note on the ones that are a speciality food.
+I’ve added a short note on the ones that are a specialty food.

 Do not eat or limit: